Spicy Laotian Beef Salad (Laab-Larb)

 - Add in lemongrass, shallots, Thai eggplant, and kaffir lime leaves to beef.

-- Season with fish sauce, lime juice, ground roasted dried chili, and roasted rice powder; taste and adjust according to preference.
+- Season with fish sauce, lime juice, ground roasted dried chili, and roasted rice powder; taste and adjust to desired preference.

 - Add in cilantro, mint, Vietnamese coriander, and Thai basil; toss to incorporate.